interuss/dss/deploy/MIGRATION.md

 ### Terraform deployment

 If a DSS instance has been deployed with terraform, first upgrade the cluster using [Helm](MIGRATION.md#helm-deployment) or [Tanka](MIGRATION.md#tanka-deployment).
 Then, update the variable `crdb_image_tag` in your `terraform.tfvars` to align your configuration with the new state of the cluster.

 ### Helm deployment

 If you deployed the DSS using the Helm chart and the instructions provided in this repository, follow the instructions provided by CockroachDB `Cluster Upgrade with Helm` (See specific links below).
 Note that the CockroachDB documentation suggest to edit the values using `helm upgrade ... --set` commands.
-However, you can alternatively update `helm_values.yml` in your deployment.
-With both approaches, you will need to use the root key `cockroachdb` since the cockroachdb Helm chart is a dependency of the dss chart.
+You will need to use the root key `cockroachdb` since the cockroachdb Helm chart is a dependency of the dss chart.
 For instance, setting the image tag and partition using the command line would look like this:
 ```
 helm upgrade [RELEASE_NAME] [PATH_TO_DSS_HELM] --set cockroachdb.image.tag=v24.1.3 --reuse-values